How to Go Vegan | Step 1 Go Meat Free

 I wasn’t a huge burger pattie fan before I went vegan, but I certainly eat them more now.
 Burger patties work for a lot more than just burgers – they replace rissoles, steak, or you can even break them up and put them in a stew or use them as meatballs in pasta.
 They are definitely useful!

-There are a number of different options for burger patties.
+There are a number of different options for vegan burger patties.
 You can get the more realistic tasting ones like the Beyond and Impossible burgers.
 For me, personally, they are a bit too meat tasting.
 But I think they work really well for people who might be missing the taste of meat.
+If you’re not looking for a really meaty tasting burger, there are many veggie burger patties available in supermarkets.

 You’ll find burger pattie recipes using just about every bean and meat substitute.
 My go to is this Burger Pattie recipe, using kidney beans as a base.